jonaharagon/privacytools.io/blog/posts/clearing-browsing-data.md

 ## Understanding Browsing Data

-Cookies are small files that a website generates and sends to a browser.
+Cookies are [small files that a website generates and sends to a browser]((https://www.cloudflare.com/learning/privacy/what-are-cookies/)).
 They associate browsing activity to a given user session, allowing people to visit websites without logging in repeatedly.
 Cookies also facilitate __personalization__, where websites "remember" your preferences and actions.
 Websites utilize personalization cookies to send targeted advertisements and track your location.

-Website cache data refers to offline website data that your browser stores.
+Website cache data [refers to offline website data that your browser stores](https://learn.g2.com/what-is-cached-data).
 By preloading content like webpages and images, subsequent visits to a website becomes faster.
 Unlike cookies, a cache does not expire and must be manually cleared.
-If you are concerned about digital forensics, consider clearing it.
+If you are concerned about [digital forensics](https://hawkeyeforensic.com/2024/03/30/browser-forensics-examining-browser-artifacts/), consider clearing it.

 Similarly, your browsing history must be deleted.
 As its name suggest, your web browser keeps a record of all visited websites offline.
-Your internet service provider could still view your history; however, you might want to prevent access from someone living with you.
+Your [internet service provider could still view your history](https://www.androidauthority.com/isp-tracking-1167088/); however, you might want to prevent access from someone living with you.

 ## Clearing Browsing Data on Google Chrome